June 12 to June 15: The blue ocean and arrival back on land

 I have been pretty lucky on my watches throughout our sailing trip as the winds have been light for most of them and I’ve not encountered any bad weather, strong winds or big waves.
 For the mid’s watch on June 12 (day 5 of our sailing trip) it looked like we were going to go through a storm but we ended up skirting around it instead.
 We also crossed a time zone on day 5 and our watch was the lucky one to be ‘affected’ as we only had three hours instead of a four hour watch for the afternoon watch.
 Rob felt like fishing during this time and set the fishing rod.
 Unfortunately it seemed that we were doomed to catch only seaweed.
 There was some excitement though at one point as we had a strike on the rod and “the fish” pulled the rod from the railing and almost ripped the rod off the boat.
 Unfortunately there was nothing on the line when it was brought in.
 The log at the end of the watch noted that it was a shark that striked the rod or maybe a blue whale!!
 But seriously, we will never know.
 It was exciting nonetheless.

-As part of our watch system we were also in charge of meals if our watch was after the meal.
-It was difficult to please the skipper though with our meals as it seemed that no matter what we made it was not right in the skipper’s eyes.
-I would suggest something as a meal or the other crew would suggest something and it would be frowned upon because that was not what the skipper had in mind even though it was not the skipper’s crew’s turn to make the meal.
-Little frustrating but we managed; just part of living in a small environment with ten people.
+As part of our watch system we were also in charge of making the meals if our watch occurred after the meal.
+It was difficult to please everyone as some would not be happy with the meals that were presented by the watch that made it.
+Some of us would suggest a meal and it would be frowned upon because that was not what others had in mind or that it was not up to their culinary standards.
+A little frustrating and hard to accommodate everyone, but we managed; just part of living in a small environment with ten people.

 June 12 was a long day as I ended up with three watches and the last watch for me was the first watch of the day and we had a beautiful show that evening with lots of stars and near the end of the watch a red moon came up and guided our way for our watch to Bermuda.